Jbenav200/AnkylosingSpondylitisClassifier/README.md

 in main.py, I have set the device to 'mps' because I am using an M1 mac.
 If you are using a cuda compatible device, you will need to change line 22 in main.py to use cuda instead of mps.

+### System Requirements
+Aside from the libraries imported in each of the files, you will need to have python 3.10 or higher to run this project. this project was developed using a conda environment, so you might want to download Anaconda and create an environment in which you can install the relevant packages.

 ### Data
 The dataset for this project is not publicly available.
 Due to the license I cannot share the data publicly.
 The format of the data in the Dataset comes in .dcm (dicom), .png and .psd formats.
 Of these formats, dicom was used.